Recipes|Featured Main

 When ready to cook, bring a large pot of salted water to a boil.
 Gently add ravioli and cook until they start to float, about 3-5 minutes.

-Sprinkle with extra parmesan cheese and serve hot.
+Garnish with extra parmesan cheese and serve hot.

 This recipe makes about 3 dozen small ravioli, but they do not all need to be cooked immediately.
 Freeze them laid out on a floured cookie sheet before transferring to a resealable bag or container.
 When ready to serve follow Steps 4-6 cooking in batches if needed to not over crowd the pot.